Fall lawn care tips from A Concord Carpenter

 As the temperature cools grass plants begin to focus and develop their root systems.
 You can encourage this growth with a winterizer fertilizer.
 Use a 7-3-2 ratio of Nitrogen – Phosphorus – Potassium or N-P-K. To learn more about the fertilizer numbering system visit the Garden Counselor.
 The robust root systems this type of fertilizer promotes helps your lawn winter over successfully and a strong root system helps it stand up to the hot and dry summer months.

 If you have bare patches in your lawn, it’s not to late to reseed and aerate.
 The winterizer fertilizer you apply will help the new seeds thrive and by aerating your lawn you’ll ensure you maximize the effects of the seeding and fertilizer.
 It’s best to over-seed thin and bare patches of the lawn and increase watering gradually.

 Mowing your lawn in the Fall

-Mow the lawn at your mower’s highest setting around 2 inches, no less than 1-1/2 inches, by leaving a tall grass you insulate the lawn in the cooler temperature and ensures the grass can compete against weeds in the cooler darker months of fall.
-The taller blades also prevent fallen leaves from matting down the lawn.
+Mow the lawn at your mower’s highest setting or around 2 inches, no less than 1-1/2 inches.
+By leaving a tall grass you insulate the lawn in the cooler temperature and ensure the grass can compete against weeds in the cooler and darker months of Fall.
+The taller blades also prevent fallen leaves from matting down the lawn and hindering its growth.

 Continue to Water your Lawn

-Just because it’s cooling down doesn’t mean you lawn doesn’t need water to thrive, in fact regardless of temperature, your lawn needs water when it’s dry so continue a watering schedule into the dry fall months.
+Just because it’s cooling down doesn’t mean you lawn doesn’t need water to thrive, in fact regardless of temperature, your lawn needs water most when it’s dry so continue a watering schedule into the dry fall months.
 Just pretend its a warm summer day and get outside in the cool fall mornings and keep your lawn looking its best!